mmseng/darkify-slack-script/README.md

 # darkify-slack-script
 A PowerShell script to do the heavy lifting of modifying Slack files to hack in a custom theme.
+Makes it much less tedious to darkify Slack on multiple machines, or to re-darkify Slack after Slack updates and reverts your customizations.
 Uses code from existing repo: https://github.com/Nockiro/slack-black-theme/

 ## Instructions: